enderversing/itp-blog/year/2024/fall/physical computing/weeks/week2.md

 Unfortunately, I am indeed tempted by the mechanical pixels.
 I think the fields of grass idea is tempting as well.

-I have also tempted to create body-as-cursor projects in the past.
+I have also been tempted to create body-as-cursor projects in the past.

 ## [Lab: Digital Input and Output with an Arduino](https://itp.nyu.edu/physcomp/labs/labs-arduino-digital-and-analog/digital-input-and-output-with-an-arduino/)